url-kaist/dynaVINS/README.md

 ```bash
 $ wget https://urserver.kaist.ac.kr/publicdata/dynaVINS/VIODE_dataset/parking_lot/3_high.bag
 ```
-* Since it is blocked by network provider, download the dataset from : http://gofile.me/4355j/XIv6xyQ2i
+*  If direct download not works, download the dataset from : [Link](https://urserver.kaist.ac.kr:8148/sharing/rNg30Nh0Q)
+*  Other sequence of VIODE dataset can be found in original repository : https://github.com/kminoda/VIODE

 Note that the larger the number of bag files in the VIODE dataset is, the more dynamic objects exist.